220118-Reston-NET/Dat-Vo-P1/README.md

 # Store-App API
-This project is an API for a store owner to manage the inventories and customers
+This project is an API for a store owner to manage the inventories and customers with multiple store location.

 ## Tech
 * C#